aws-samples/serverless-patterns/private-apigw-custom-domain/README.md

 # Private Amazon API Gateway with Private Custom Domain Name

 The SAM template deploys a Private Amazon API Gateway with a Private Custom Domain Name mapped to deployed stage.
-This template also create a Route53 CNAME record in a Private Hosted Zone to map the Private Custom Domain Name (e.g. private.mydomain.com) to the Target VPC Endpoint DNS Name. (e.g. vpce-abcdefgh123456789-abcd1234.execute-api.us-east-1.vpce.amazonaws.com).
+This template also create a Route53 A-Alias record in a Private Hosted Zone to map the Private Custom Domain Name (e.g. private.mydomain.com) to the Target VPC Endpoint DNS Name. (e.g. vpce-abcdefgh123456789-abcd1234.execute-api.us-east-1.vpce.amazonaws.com).

 Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/private-apigw-custom-domain)